kragen/derctuo/long-distance-radio.md

 watt][1] (there's a "thousand-miles-per-watt" award);
 under exceptional conditions, transmissions of 1000 km on 1 mW of transmitted power have been reported.
-Typical transmission modes include (very slow) CW and the WSJT modes, many of which are around one bit per second.
+Typical transmission modes include (very slow "QRSS") CW and the WSJT modes, many of which are around one bit per second.

 [1]: https://en.wikipedia.org/wiki/QRP_operation

-So I think that it's possible to build infrastructure that permits global data communication at hundreds of kilobits per second when the ionosphere is favorable, without emitting a noticeable amount of radio interference, and without requiring more power than is easily available by energy harvesting.
-A global network of phased arrays can speak ultrawideband MF and HF to each other, but ultrawideband at higher frequencies internally and to nearby mobile radios.
+So now I see how to build infrastructure that permits global data communication at hundreds of kilobits per second when the ionosphere is favorable, without emitting a noticeable amount of radio interference, and without requiring more power than is easily available by energy harvesting.
+A global network of low-power kilometer-scale phased arrays can speak ultrawideband MF and HF to each other, but ultrawideband at higher frequencies internally and to nearby mobile radios.